Map shows geographical spread of COVID-19 cases

+COVID 19 CRISIS: People urged to stand on doorsteps at 8pm this evening and give a RESOUNDING CHEER for front line workers

-Data published by the Public Health Agency (PHA) yesterday (Tuesday) has revealed that there are between five to ten COVID-19 cases in the Fermanagh and Omagh District Council area.
+NEW data just published by the Public Health Agency (PHA) has revealed that there are between five to ten COVID-19 cases in the Derry City and Strabane District Council area.

 A map of the number of laboratory confirmed cases of coronavirus across the Local Government Districts is among the surveillance bulletins just published by the health body.